-Arguably justified in the first Super Smash Bros., since Captain Falcon was one of if not the most dominating characters in the game, and in the right hands could be absolutely devastating against any other character, or even multiple characters at once.
-So much so that he was greatly de-powered in the sequels, reducing him to merely a formidable opponent.
+Justified in the first Super Smash Bros. and Melee, since Captain Falcon was one of if not the most dominating characters in the game, and in the right hands could be absolutely devastating against any other character, or even multiple characters at once.
+So much so that he was greatly de-powered in Brawl, reducing him to merely a formidable opponent.

 Nuclear physicists around the world have based their entire research procedure◊ on the Falcon Punch.
 How badass is it?
 Too badass for a physical manifestation to not blow itself up repeatedly.

 The Captain's badassery is established also in the fact that we can see his muscles from underneath his clothing.
 Also, he originated in a racing game.
 How did the developers get the idea to give him those moves?
 He can shoot fire from out of his legs and arms... without magic or any technological explanation.

 From watching his behavior in the Subspace Emissary plot (driving a racecar with his arms folded, knocking over a giant robot with his paunch, carrying other characters, and summoning his spaceship by snapping his fingers) one could conclude that the developers themselves acknowledge his fanbase and may secretly want to be a part of it.

 F-Zero's characters are a homage to comic book superheroes; Falcon was always intended to be ridiculously badass.

 Captain Falcon is so strong that hwas able to beat Chrom out of a slot in Smash Bros using his bare hands.
 It took Chrom's daughter and his godlike friend to even lay a scratch on Falcon.